Chimera (South Korean TV series): Production

-The series is produced by JS Pictures with Park Hae-soo, Kim Soo-hyun and Lee Hee-jun in the main roles.

-The filming of the series produced at a cost of ₩13 billion, was temporarily halted in June 2019 due to sexual harassment allegations.
+The filming of the series, produced at a cost of ₩13 billion, was temporarily halted in June 2019 due to sexual harassment allegations.
 An assistant director (the offender) and producer were fired as a result.
-JC Pictures issued an apology to the victim (a writer) and the cast and crew.
+Production company JS Pictures issued an apology to the victim (a writer) and the cast and crew.

+The series was slated for release in the second half of 2019, but did not air until October 2021 for unspecified reasons.